 The United States is one of the main consumers of colored gemstones in the world, but is not known as a important gemstone producer.
 This was not always the case.
 Back in the first decade of the 20th century, the US was the leading tourmaline producer in the world, with important mines in Maine and California.

-Commercial gemstone mining is still active in 8 different states in the US.
-Surprisingly, the top state based on total value produced is Tennessee.
+Commercial gemstone mining is still active in eight states of the US.
+Surprisingly, the top state (based on total value produced) is Tennessee.
 This is because the American Pearl Company operates the only freshwater pearl farm in the country in Tennessee.

 The second most important state in commercial gemstone mining is Arizona, with significant deposits of peridot and turquoise.
 Arizona is also known for agate, jasper, petrified wood, garnet and opal.
 Turquoise is the most valuable gemstone produced in Arizona, though production is labor intensive because careful hand extraction is required.